cTurtle98/Lifealgorithmic/source/cis-191/logical_volume_management.md

 ```

 Now you have disk space to work with.

+## Creating a Volume Group

-Creating a Volume GroupVolume groups are pools of data that you can allocate for filesystems.
+Volume groups are pools of data that you can allocate for filesystems.
 Since you have /dev/sdb available you can now add it to an existing volume group or create a new volume group to use:

 ```
 $ sudovgcreate MyNewGroup /dev/sdb
 Volume group "MyNewGroup" successfully created
 ```

 Let's look closely at what we've just done: